prebid/prebid.github.io/dev-docs/modules/gdprEnforcement.md

   - Prebid.js has the user’s purpose consent and the user’s vendor consent, or
   - (for Purpose 2 only) we've confirmed the user’s Legitimate Interest (LI) Transparency is established for this purpose
 - Configuration rules enforce only purpose consent and either:
-  - Prebid.js have the user’s purpose consent, or
+  - Prebid.js has the user’s purpose consent, or
   - (for Purpose 2 only) we confirmed the user’s LI Transparency is established for this purpose.
 - Configuration rules enforce only vendor signals and we have the user’s vendor consent
 - Configuration rules enforce neither purpose consent nor vendor signal.